9inefold/nine-fold-expressions/src/routes/(articles-custom)/death-by-erasure/+page.md

 This was done to allow the (at the time) newly-implemented generics to still work with the old ``.class`` files (thanks ABI!).

-One of the benefits of homogeneous generics they can be compiled once and used the same way for everything.
+One of the benefits of homogeneous generics is that they can be compiled once and used the same way for everything.
 This can dramatically speed up compile times at the cost of performance and safety.